alirezakazemipour/PPO-RND/README.md

 Implementation of the **Exploration by Random Network Distillation** on Montezuma's Revenge Atari game.
 The algorithm simply consists of generating intrinsic rewards based on the novelty that the agent faces and using these rewards to reduce the sparsity of the game.
 The main algorithm to train the agent is **Proximal Policy Optimization** which is able to combine extrinsic and intrinsic rewards easily and has fairly less variance during training.

 ## [Update]
 Implementation for SuperMarioBros-1-1-v0 has been added!
 Visit [mario branch](https://github.com/alirezakazemipour/PPO-RND/tree/mario) for the code.
+[It's the most complete code of the current repository. 😄]

 ## Demo